United Nations Foundation

 The United Nations Population Fund (UNFPA) and the United Nations Development Fund for Women (UNIFEM) are two of the UN’s key agencies that help promote gender equality, empower women and improve maternal health care (Millennium Development Goals #3 and #5).
 They work with them on a number of key campaigns and initiatives to raise awareness of the work that the agencies are doing to combat violence against women, provide better maternal health care and promote education and literacy.

 The U.S. is the largest contributor to the UN and is responsible for 22 percent of the UN’s regular budget and 26 percent of the UN’s peacekeeping budget.
 As of March 2008, the U.S. was $1.6 billion behind in its treaty obligations to the United Nations.
 The U.S.’s failure to pay its bills on time and in full could have a negative impact on key UN operations, including jeopardizing the 19 peacekeeping missions around the world.

 BUILDING PUBLIC SUPPORT FOR THE UN

-Through our sister organization, the Better World Campaign, we educate the public on the role the UN plays in addressing key global challenges so that no country has to pay all the bills or take all the risks in promoting global peace and progress.
+Through their sister organization, the Better World Campaign, they educate the public on the role the UN plays in addressing key global challenges so that no country has to pay all the bills or take all the risks in promoting global peace and progress.

 SUPPORTING UN COMMUNICATIONS

-We work closely with the UN to communicate effectively with governments about the UN’s work and challenges the organization faces.
-Our work supports UN crisis communications and adoption of new information strategies that help to better tell the UN story.
+They work closely with the UN to communicate effectively with governments about the UN’s work and challenges the organization faces.
+Their work supports UN crisis communications and adoption of new information strategies that help to better tell the UN story.